Software-Knife-and-Tool/retrograde/retrograde/docs/rotor.md

 ------

-A _rotor_ is a list of rotor operations executed by a rotor thread.
+A _rotor_ is a list of rotor operations executed by the rotor thread.
 Rotors are coded in _json_, nominally defined in:

 ```
 retrograde/gra_afch/gra_afch.conf
 ```

 Rotors are defined as either a _block_ or a _loop_.
-Active rotors are maintained on an implicit _rotor stack_ to allow nesting and event displays.

-_Loops_ execute repeatedly until terminated with a _return_ operation.
+_loops_ execute forever.

-_Blocks_ stop executing at the end of the definition or otherwise terminated by a _return_ operation.
+_blocks_ stop executing at the end of the definition.

-Lamp contents are maintained and manipulated on the _display stack_.
-A per-lamp blanking bit mask allows a primitive form of animation.

 ###### _Operations Summary_